Hauntmore/TypeScript-Discord.js-Bot-Template/README.md

 ## Start Scripts
 __**Disclaimer**__ We also have .replit and start.bat files you can use, but you must change the scripts yourselves if you do not want the one that is currently set.

+## Docker
+Docker will be in the works, no ETA is set for this.

 ### You can run the bot in multiple modes:
 1. Normal Mode
     - Type `npm run start:bot`.